 then sails across a summer to explore.

 We explore life with its wonder and vulnerabilities until we find ultimate home beyond the conventional.
-What steps to take to know a way of life free from notions of confinement?
+What steps do we take to know a way of life free from notions of confinement?

 - Not dependent upon time?